matthewosborne71/InvestigatingIndexes/README.md

 # Investigating Indexes

-This repository contains data and code for my blog post, <i>Investigating Index Funds</i>.
+This repository contains data and code for my blog post, <a href="http://matthew-osborne.com/mtodata/Posts/index-investigation.html">Investigating Index Funds</a>.

 All index data was obtained from Yahoo!
 Finance and can be found in the Data Folder.